-- Importing an entire Synclavier® hard drive into your Macintosh - Exporting a complete hierarchy of Macintosh files and folders out to a Synclavier® hard drive where they appear as files and subcatalogs - Importing and exporting individual files and folders - Creating "Disk Image Files" on the Macintosh for use with Synclavier® PowerPCTM
+- Importing an entire Synclavier® hard drive into your Macintosh - Exporting a complete hierarchy of Macintosh files and folders out to a Synclavier® hard drive where they appear as files and subcatalogs - Importing and exporting individual files and folders - Creating "Disk Image Files" on the Macintosh for use with Synclavier® PowerPCTM and InterChangeTM 2.5.

-This second release of InterChangeTM allows your Macintosh to access a Synclavier® hard drive using the PCI-1 hardware module.
+This third release of InterChange[TM] allows your Macintosh to access a Synclavier® hard drive using the PCI-1 hardware module.
 You can import and export files to both your W0 and W1 without disconnecting those hard drives from your Synclavier®.
+Additionally, built-in support for AIFF, SoundDesigner® II and .WAVE soundfiles is included.